Phil Hendrie

-Philip Stephen Hendrie (born September 1, 1952) is an American radio personality and actor.
+Philip Stephen Hendrie is an American radio personality and actor.
 He is widely known for his voiceover talent throughout the radio and film industry.
-He came to prominence in the 1990s hosting The Phil Hendrie Show, a radio talk show where he portrayed both himself as a calm, rational host while simultaneously portraying any of several outrageous and offensive characters who would engage in debates with Hendrie and callers to the show.
+He came to prominence in the 1990s hosting The Phil Hendrie Show, a radio talk show where he portrayed both himself as a calm, rational host while simultaneously portraying any of several outrageous and offensive characters who would engage in debates with both Hendrie as well as actual listeners calling in to the show.

 Hendrie has also acted professionally on a number of occasions, notably in a recurring role on the drama The Unit, as well as the voice of multiple characters on the animated comedies F is for Family, Rick and Morty, Futurama, King of the Hill and The Midnight Gospel.

 Early life

 Hendrie was born and raised in Arcadia, California.
-In 1958 when Hendrie was five years old, his family took a road trip to visit relatives in Toronto, Ontario.
+In 1958, his family took a road trip to visit relatives in Toronto, Ontario.
 They listened to the radio the whole way.
 He knew then he wanted to work in radio one day.
-He was one of four children in an upper-middle-class Catholic family and an altar boy at Arcadia's Holy Angels Church.
+He was one of four children in an upper-middle-class Catholic family and was an altar boy at Arcadia's Holy Angels Church.

-Hendrie's father was a salesman who came to Los Angeles in 1950 after serving in the Canadian Army during World War II.
-When Hendrie was 12 years old, listening to radio was his escape.
+Hendrie's father was a Sales Executive who came to Los Angeles in 1950 after serving in the Canadian Army during World War II.
+In his early teenage years, Hendrie has described listening to the radio as being his primary escape.
 He was a huge fan of the Top 40 D.J.
 "Emperor" Bob Hudson and once rode his bike to radio station KRLA in Pasadena to meet him.

-When he was 13 years old, Hendrie's parents divorced.
+When he was in his early teens, Hendrie's parents divorced.
 His father moved to Europe and married a woman who had four kids.
 Hendrie's family home was repossessed, forcing them to move into a small rented apartment where he slept on a couch during his senior year in high school.
 After graduating, Hendrie attended Pasadena City College to earn an English degree.
 After one year at college, he left for Orlando, Florida, in the early-1970s.
 He got a job in construction working on the build-out of Walt Disney World.